carbonblack/cbc-syslog/README.md

-# Carbon Black Cloud Syslog Connector
+# Carbon Black Cloud Syslog Connector 2.x

 ## Introduction

 The Carbon Black Cloud Syslog connector lets administrators forward alerts and audit logs from their Carbon Black Cloud instance to local, on-premise systems or other cloud applications.

+Still need CBC Syslog 1.x?
+Checkout the `legacy` branch

+If you are looking to migrate from CBC Syslog 1.x to 2.x take a look at the [migration doc](MIGRATION.md).

 ## Features